 - Interest rates and fees

-- How do I qualify for iHelp?
+- How do I qualify for iHelp

-- Contact iHelp
+- Contact details

 Types of iHelp Student LoansA disclaimer that everyone should be aware of is that before taking out a private student loan with iHelp or any other lender, make sure you exhaust all of your federal student loan options.

 iHelp offers broadly two different avenues for their student loans.

-One type serves the currently enrolled or soon to be enrolled student, i. e. to pay for an undergraduate or graduate degree; while the other type is for graduates who are looking to consolidate as much of their encumbering student debt as they can.
+- One type serves the currently enrolled or soon to be enrolled student, i. e. to pay for an undergraduate or graduate degree; while the other type is for graduates who are looking to consolidate as much of their encumbering student debt as they can.

-The application process to begin your search for a loan can be performed at any local branch of any of their participating institutions or online.
+- The application process to begin your search for a loan can be performed at any local branch of any of their participating institutions or online.

+1) Undergraduate/Graduate Student LoanTo put it most simply, as a student attending an eligible school, you are eligible to apply for an iHELP® student loan.
+The financial aid office, at your school of choice, can give you viable information as to what other kinds of student loans are available to you.
 If after obtaining any of the various kinds of financial aids such as scholarships, grants, and federal loans, you still face a college financing gap, RSLFC's loan programs offer students an affordable private student loan.
 You can borrow up to the cost of your education or less than any other aid you are scheduled to receive.

 - Undergraduate loan: These loans intend to cover the cost of education for those students who are enrolled in: Associate or Bachelor degree program

 - Graduate loan: These loans are intended to cover the cost of education of those students who are enrolled in a - Master Degree program, Doctoral degree program, professional degree program

 - Eligibility to avail a 0.25% rate discount for payments that are made with automatic debit

 - The Minimum loan amount is $1,000 ($3,000 for Georgia residents) and maximum is $100,000 for undergraduates, and $150,000 for graduates

-Co-signer of the borrower may be eligible for release at any time after 24 months of sequential, full and successive on-time payments that have been made, provided the borrower is ready to meet the credit requirement at that moment of time
+- Co-signer of the borrower may be eligible for release at any time after 24 months of sequential, full, and successive on-time payments that have been made provided the borrower is ready to meet the credit requirement at that moment of time

 - Deferment and forbearance options are available for those who qualify for those after graduation or drop below at least half time attendance

 Multiple in-school payment options